How can I benefit from registering my details?

 How do I change my password?

-On your home page click on the link at the bottom of the page that says "Change Password", you will be asked to enter your current password, enter your new password and retype your new password.
+On your home page click on the link at the bottom of the page that says "Change Password".
+First enter your current password, then enter your new password and retype this when prompted.
 Click on the "Change Password button" and you will see a confirmation message that your password has been changed.

 How often are new vacancies advertised?